ericzji/openshift-4-3/vxlan-arp-issue.md

 - ARP reply is seen on tunnel interface
 - ARP reply NOT seen on physical interface

+It means the packet stops at worker node.
+"The issue lies with ovs flow rules which is not forwarding the traffic from node's tun0 interface to physical interface"

 ## Solution

-"The issue lies with ovs flow rules which is not forwarding the traffic from node's tun0 interface to physical interface"

 The solution is to restart ovs POD on workder node, which is managed by SDN-controller:
 ```